 This is a tough question, as steak houses aren’t synonymous with Portugal.
 That said, this is slowly changing, and an article we’ll tackle in more detail in the future.
 But to error on the side of caution, our best suggestion is twofold: either dine at high-end hotel or restaurant or hightail it to the source (terra).
 Some of the best examples of these meats are, understandably, in the region itself; and there’s no better people to suggest a great restaurant than the locals.
 If you are in Lisbon, however, check out: Café de São Bento, Carvoaria Jacto, O Talho, Sul and Cantinho do Avillez in Lisbon.
 In Porto, look for Reitoria, Rib Beef & Wine and Tenra.

-If, however, you’re dying for a guided tour of these gorgeous meats, savoring their charred intoxicating flavor, drop us a line.
-We’d love an excuse to custom design a foodie tour specifically for you!
+If you’re “dying” for a guided tour of these gorgeous Portuguese meats, savoring their charred intoxicating flavor, drop us a line.
+We’d love an excuse to invite you on our Culinary Food Tour of Portugal, a Food Tour of Porto or custom design a foodie tour specifically for you and your carnivore friends!

 Meet the passionate people crafting old-school Portuguese food deep inside Lisbon’s traditional neighborhoods.
 Visit the traditional hole-in-the-wall bakeries famed for their...Learn More